Martin Morning

-Martin Morning (Martin Matin) is a French animated television series created by Denis Olivieri, Claude Prothée, Luc Vinciguerra, and Jacky Bretaudeau and produced by Les Cartooneurs Associés and the Shanghai Jingri Animation Company.
-The latter provided the animation.
+Martin Morning (Martin Matin) is a French animated television series created by Denis Olivieri, Claude Prothée, Luc Vinciguerra, and Jacky Bretaudeau, produced by Les Cartooneurs Associés and animated by the Shanghai Jingri Animation Company.

 Synopsis

-Martin, an ordinary nine-year-old boy, has one strange characteristic: every morning he awakes to find himself transformed into fantastic and legendary beings – a Merlin-like wizard, pharaoh, the caveman, a vampire, a superhero, and many more transformations.
+Martin, an ordinary nine-year-old boy, has one strange characteristic: every morning he awakes to find himself transformed into fantastic and legendary beings – a Merlin-like wizard, a pharaoh, a caveman, a vampire, a superhero, and many more transformations.
 Despite the transformations, he goes to school with his friends, and adventures then ensue.